Emaa9/GroceriesList/README.md

  Step1.
 You should install node_modules with command npm i

  Step2.
-First you should start json-server with whis command  npx json-server -p 3500 -w data/db.json
+First you should start json-server with this command  npx json-server -p 3500 -w data/db.json

  Step3.
 After you start json-server you should use this command npm start